phrafsanjani/phrafsanjani.github.io/cv.md

         - *achieved a GPA exceeding 17 out of 20 across all semesters, surpassing the requirement of maintaining a GPA above 17 out of 20 in at least three out of the first four semesters*

 ## Teaching Assistant Experience
 **Numerical Linear Algebra** *(Professor: Mehdi Dehghan)*

 📅 Jan.
-2024 – present | Department of Mathematics & Computer Science @ Amirkabir University of Technology
+2024 – present

+📚 Department of Mathematics & Computer Science @ Amirkabir University of Technology
 - Developing project ideas and design course theoretical and practical Python exercises in LaTex
 - Correcting course lecture notes
 - Having students present their exercises and grading them

 **Artificial Intelligence** *(Professor: Mehdi Ghatee)*

 📅 Sept.
 2023 – Feb.
+2024

-2024 | Department of Mathematics & Computer Science @ Amirkabir University of Technology
+📚 Department of Mathematics & Computer Science @ Amirkabir University of Technology
 - Selected as one of 10 team members out of 34 applicants
 - Created project instructions based on syllabus
 - Helped students with their homework

 **Advanced Programming** *(Professor: Mehdi Ghatee)*

 📅 Sept.
 2023 – Feb.
+2024

-2024 | Department of Mathematics & Computer Science @ Amirkabir University of Technology
+📚 Department of Mathematics & Computer Science @ Amirkabir University of Technology
 - Designed lecture notes on Serialization and File I/O and Classes in Java
 - Gave lectures in weekly labs
-- Developed project ideas and exercises (Image Viewer, RSS Reader, …)
+- Developed project ideas and exercises (Image Viewer, [RSS Reader](https://github.com/parasilius/rss-reader), …)
 - Had students present their projects and graded them

 **Principles of Operating Systems** *(Professor: Mohammad Mahdi Bejani)*

 📅 Feb.
-2023 – July 2023 | Department of Mathematics & Computer Science @ Amirkabir University of Technology
+2023 – July 2023

+📚 Department of Mathematics & Computer Science @ Amirkabir University of Technology
 - Developed project ideas
 - Had students present their projects and graded them